Coreen Cogswell, Manufactured Food Program Manager (801) 699-2055

-The Manufactured Food Regulatory Program regulates products that are manufactured and/or distributed on a large scale, sold to other businesses, or sold or shipped to other states or countries.
+The Manufactured Food Regulatory Program regulates products that are manufactured and/or distributed, sold to other businesses, or sold or shipped to other states or countries.
 Examples of manufactured food establishments include: food processors, distribution warehouses, dietary supplement manufacturers, and storage facilities.
 Food establishments that are engaged in these types of operations may also fall under the jurisdiction of the U.S. Food and Drug Administration.
-Food establishments that are primarily prepared and/or sold directly to individual consumers fall under the Retail Food Regulatory Program.
+Food establishments who primarily sell their products directly to individual consumers fall under the Retail Food Regulatory Program; however, some products must be permitted through our MFRP program regardless of sales pathways, such as dietary supplements and alcoholic products.
 Food establishments that are primarily engaged in food service operations for immediate consumption fall under the jurisdiction of their local health department.

 Starting a Manufactured Food Establishment Businesses: